jonabc/OctoGAS/README.md

 ### Hacking

 You can build the source by running `script/compile`.
-The generated output in `octogas.gs` can be coppied directly into a Google Apps Script.
+The generated output in `octogas.gs` can be copied directly into a Google Apps Script.